-- 11. Research has shown that public awareness of the function of regulators is low and public expectations of the existing system differ from the reality.
-This, however, needs to be seen in the overall context of high levels of trust of health professionals and low levels of complaint against the professionals regulated by the HPC. - 12.
+Research has shown that public awareness of the function of regulators is low and public expectations of the existing system differ from the reality.
+This, however, needs to be seen in the overall context of high levels of trust of health professionals and low levels of complaints against the professionals regulated by the HPC.

 Any additional regulation must be meaningful and easy to communicate with members of the public.
-An approach which was tokenistic might have the effect of providing false reassurance to the public which would be counter-
+An approach which was tokenistic might have the effect of providing false reassurance to the public which would be counter-productive in terms of public safety and maintaining public trust and confidence.